 Shearwater, the Mullumbimby Steiner School invites your students to get involved in this year’s Wearable

-Arts performance event, Dragon Days, to be performed in the Shearwater School Hall in November 2020 (subject to Government social distancing legislation).
+Arts performance event, Horizons, to be performed in the Shearwater School Hall in November 2022.

 Creating a costume for WAVE involves a deep creative process, giving students (either as individuals